Password correct. Please wait...

 At the time the message is sent, the following data are also stored:

-For the processing of the data, your consent is obtained as part of the sending process and reference is made to this privacy policy.
+For the processing of the data, your consent is obtained as part of the submission process and reference is made to this privacy policy.

 Alternatively, contact can be made via the provided e-mail address.
 In this case, the personal data of the user transmitted with the e-mail will be stored.

-No transfer of the data to third parties takes place in this context.
+In this context, there is no transfer of data to third parties.
 The data are used exclusively for processing the conversation.

 2. Legal basis for data processing

-The legal basis for the processing of the data is, if the user has given consent, Art.
+The legal basis for processing the data, if the user has given consent, is Art.
 6(1)(a) GDPR.

-The legal basis for the processing of the data transmitted in the course of sending an e-mail is Art.
+The legal basis for processing the data transmitted in the course of sending an e-mail is Art.
 6(1)(f) GDPR.
-If the e-mail contact is aimed at concluding a contract, the additional legal basis for the processing is Art.
+If the e-mail contact is aimed at concluding a contract, an additional legal basis for processing is Art.
 6(1)(b) GDPR.

 3. Purpose of data processing

-The processing of the personal data from the input mask serves us solely to process the contact request.
-In the case of contact by e-mail, the necessary legitimate interest in the processing of the data also exists.
+The processing of the personal data from the input mask serves solely to handle the contact request.
+In the case of contact by e-mail, the necessary legitimate interest in processing the data also exists.

 4. Duration of storage

-The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.
-For the personal data from the input mask of the contact form and those that were sent by e-mail, this is the case when the respective conversation with the user has ended.
-The conversation is ended when the circumstances indicate that the matter in question has been finally resolved.
+The data will be deleted as soon as they are no longer necessary for the purpose for which they were collected.
+For the personal data from the contact form input mask and those sent by e-mail, this is the case when the respective conversation with the user is ended.
+The conversation is considered ended when the circumstances indicate that the matter in question has been conclusively clarified.

-The personal data additionally collected during the sending process will be deleted at the latest after a period of seven days.
+The personal data additionally collected during the submission process will be deleted no later than after a period of seven days.

-The user has the option at any time to withdraw his consent to the processing of personal data.
-If the user contacts us by e-mail, he may object to the storage of his personal data at any time.
+The user has the right at any time to withdraw their consent to the processing of personal data.
+If the user contacts us by e-mail, they can object to the storage of their personal data at any time.
 In such a case, the conversation cannot be continued.

-All personal data that were stored in the course of the contact will be deleted in this case.
+All personal data stored in the course of the contact will be deleted in this case.

 VIII.
 Web analysis by Matomo (formerly PIWIK)

-Matomo offers various options for web analysis.
-This tool offers the possibility of operating without setting cookies and only with anonymized or without IP addresses.
-Consequently, consent requirements then do not apply.
+Matomo offers various options for web analytics.
+This tool offers the possibility to operate without setting cookies and only with anonymized or without IP addresses.
+Consequently, the consent requirements then do not apply.
 The explanation presented below represents the standard case in which cookies are set.

 1. Scope of processing of personal data

-We use the open-source software tool Matomo (formerly PIWIK) on our website to analyze our users' browsing behavior.
-The software sets a cookie on the users' computer (see above for cookies).
+We use the open-source software tool Matomo (formerly PIWIK) on our website to analyze users' surfing behavior.
+The software places a cookie on users' devices (see Cookies above).
 When individual pages of our website are accessed, the following data are stored:

-1. Two bytes of the IP address of the requesting system of the user
+- Two bytes of the IP address of the user's requesting system

 The software runs exclusively on the servers of our website.
-Personal data of users are only stored there.
-There is no transfer of the data to third parties.
+Personal data of users are stored only there.
+No transfer of the data to third parties takes place.

 The software is configured so that IP addresses are not stored in full, but 2 bytes of the IP address are masked (e.g.: 192.168.xxx.xxx).
-In this way, mapping the shortened IP address to the requesting computer is no longer possible.
+In this way, it is no longer possible to link the shortened IP address to the requesting computer.

 2. Legal basis for the processing of personal data